top of page

 Established in 1865

-Indigenous people would be among the earliest inhabitants of the asylum, but not in great numbers.
-Instead, the institution was rapidly filled from its earliest days with the immigrant settlers who made up most of the colony’s growing population.
+Indigenous people would be among the earliest inhabitants of the asylum, but not in significant numbers.
+Instead, the institution was rapidly populated from its earliest days by immigrant settlers, who made up the majority of the colony’s growing population.
 At least 45 of the 57 males first brought to the new asylum were still there two years later, when an inquiry was held.
-Immigrants came from the many countries that fed the colonial population, especially Ireland, England, Germany, Scotland, and China.
+Immigrants had come from many countries, contributing to the colonial population, particularly from Ireland, England, Germany, Scotland, and China.

 The first buildings consisted of a male division, erected near the creek, and a female division, located further up the hill.
-The superintendent's quarters stood in between due to recurring floods additional buildings were erected further up the hill to where the current complex is located today.
-Over the years the complex has also comprised several public health institutions, several of which have now been decommissioned.
+The superintendent's quarters stood between them; due to recurring floods, additional buildings were erected further up the hill, where the current complex is located today.
+Over the years, the complex has also comprised several public health institutions, several of which have now been decommissioned.
+Over the course of its history, it has housed a diverse cohort of patients, including those with psychiatric illnesses, intellectual disabilities, acquired brain injuries, psychogeriatric conditions, neurological disorders, and substance use disorders.
 The site of the original asylum today serves as the Wolston Park golf club & course.

-The Asylum has been a long-time dominant institution in the region and has recently changed greatly.
+The Asylum has long been a dominant institution in the region and has recently undergone significant change.

-Over the years, sections and services have been closed, and buildings are handed over to other government departments and service organisations.
+Over the years, sections and services have been closed, and buildings have been handed over to other government departments and service organisations.

 Always Remembered 1865 ~ 2025